-You’ll have the opportunity to analyse some of the most influential films and art pieces from the past decades, exploring the world of cinema by analysing ground breaking films from past to present, such as Pulp Fiction and Trainspotting.
+The Film Industry is constantly changing and capturing the world’s imagination.
+You will have the opportunity to analyse some of the most influential films and art pieces from past decades, exploring the world of cinema by analysing ground breaking films from past to present, such as Pulp Fiction and Trainspotting.

 British and American Film